 Captain Dan’s Restaurant

 - Leadership article “Restoring Faith in Leadership” featured in VOCL 011 (why some business school students lack trust in the leadership of large corporations).
-Darryl Whaley via FB writes that he’s sure that this article applies in organizations besides corporations.
+Darryl Whaley via FB writes that he’s sure that this article applies to organizations besides corporations.
 I absolutely agree – It doesn’t matter where you are, you can’t lead effectively if you haven’t earned the trust of your people.

 Resources and articles